lio972/sublime-text-community-packages/trunk/Browsers/README.txt

 # Dependencies

-This package depends on the SublimeExtensions package ( available from sublime community svn repo )
+This package depends on the AAALoadFirstExtensions package ( available from sublime community svn repo )